Rachida Brocklehurst shares her thoughts on how we can all do our bit when it comes to activism – in a way that works for us

 And don’t forget, the Veganuary website is full of useful resources, facts and figures along with delicious recipes to tantalise those tastebuds!

-If you’ve been inspired by this post to try vegan for the environment, your health or for the animals click here to sign up!
+If you’ve been inspired by this post to try vegan for a month why not sign up?
 We’ll send you an eCookbook, meal plans, recipes and everything else you need to get started for free and straight to your inbox!

 Inspired by this post on animal activism?
 Then you might be interested in our interview with Cath Kendall!